 Making partner in a Big 4 firm means, in the eyes of your peers, you have really made it.
 You have been given the biggest badge of approval for your professional competence.
 The reality is often something slightly different.
 You have to work many, many long hours and sacrifice a huge amount to make it to partner.
 And then when you make partner in a Big 4 firm, you can’t rest on your laurels.
 You start at the bottom of a long, long partnership ladder.

 It’s not just putting ‘Partner’ on the business card

 There is more to making partner than ticking off a goal.
 You become a business owner.
 Yes, that means you own part of your firm.
 This is another responsibility that you didn’t have when you were a director, and being the owner of a firm really changes your way of thinking.
 Now as well as keeping your team and clients happy, completing assignments to time and under budget, winning new business . . . you also have to run the firm.
 Oh, and you need to buy your stake in the firm when you are asked to join the partnership.
 In my days at BDO, this was £60k, and most new partners took a bank loan to fund their stake in the business.

-When you make partner, you become self employed, and are paid according to your share of the profits that the firm makes.
+As mentioned previously in this article, when you make partner, you become self employed, and are paid according to your share of the profits that the firm makes.
 This means that in a year where the company struggles to make a profit, you may not actually make any money.
 Of course, in big firms, this is very rate, but it is still very real.

 So, why do people want to make partner?